radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-06-creating-a-pr/index.md

----
-type: docs
-title: "Your first commit: Creating a pull request"
+# Your first commit: Creating a pull request
-linkTitle: "Creating a pull request"
-description: Creating your first Radius PR
-weight: 110
----

 ## Your first pull request